School Improvement Plans

 Parent engagement is at the heart of our school improvement efforts.
 A few ways we can work together:

-Make sure that both you and your student are aware of academic expectations
+- Make sure that both you and your student are aware of academic expectations set for your student this school year.

-Monitor the progress your student is making and communicate regularly with your student’s teacher(s)
+- Monitor the progress your student is making and attend meetings with your student’s teacher(s).

 Collaboratively, we can work together to ensure that our students are successful in meeting their academic goals.
 We are excited about this school year and are working to make it successful for your student.
 Here are some resources available to help you learn more about academic standards and achievement results:

-If you have questions about the content of this letter, please contact Ms. Jennifer Marlowe, principal of Bladenboro Middle School, at (910) 863-3232 or by email at jlmarlowe@bladen.k12.nc.us.
+If you have questions about the content of this letter, please contact Jennifer Marlowe, principal of Bladenboro Middle School at 910.863.3232 or by email at jlmarlowe@bladen.k12.nc.us

 Sincerely,